surprisetalk/writings/essays/How to Do It.md

 Exercise can improve your lifespan, mood, sleep, strength, self-confidence, willpower, intelligence, and attractiveness.
 It's the closest thing we have to a "cheat-code" for life.

 Dudes, if you have to pick just one exercise, do deadlifts.
-And do them right, or you'll, uh, die.
+And do them right, or you'll, uh, die or something.

 Ladies, if you're looking to be more "curvy", do squats.
 But do them correctly, or you'll wreck your back.